nikkisuneel/interactive_info_vis/README.md

 # interactive_info_vis
 Visualization template for class!

-# IS 305 Portfolio - Nikki Suneel
+# INFO 474 portfolio - Nikki Suneel

-This repository hosts my interactive portfolio for IS 305.
+This repository hosts my interactive portfolio for INFO 474.
 It includes class projects, visualizations, and experiments using HTML, CSS, JavaScript, and p5.js.